hyundai-robotics/doc-hrscript/book.md

 [__SOURCE](3-flowcontrol-subprogram/6-loop/1-for-next.md)
-# 3.6.1 for-next
+# 3.6.1 `for`-`next`

 ### Description

 The format of the `for`~`next` statement, which repeats the same operation, is as follows.

 First, the initial value will be assigned to the index variable.
-When the `next` statement is encountered while the statements under the for statement are executed, the index variable will add increment/decrement values and perform repetition from the point of the for statement.
+When the `next` statement is encountered while the statements under the `for` statement are executed, the index variable will add increment/decrement values and perform repetition from the point of the `for` statement.
 When the index variable passes the end value, the repetition will end.

 If a step is not specified, 1 will be applied.